-Fumie Hashimoto Belinda Hill Leslie Huff Cindy Petersen Maureen Siera
+Eric Boyer Fumie Hashimoto Belinda Hill Cindy Petersen

 This degree is designed for individuals interested in gaining knowledge, skills, and pedagogy in education theory and application, in combination with one of the selected area of studies.
 The five areas of focus are: Community Education, Early Childhood Education, Foundation Studies in Education and Culture, Health and Fitness, and STEM.
 This program provides opportunities for individuals who want to learn best practices to facilitate learning and to administer learning programs.
-This non-certification program, allowing individuals to receive in-depth knowledge of the field of education combined with a focus area to meet their career needs.
+This non-certification program, allows individuals to receive in-depth knowledge of the field of education combined with a focus area to meet their career needs.
 Program coursework also integrates the knowledge and skills of the 21st century: core knowledge and skills; learning and innovation skills; information, media, technology, and research; life and career skills.